AllwineDesigns/stl_cmd/README.md

 ### stl_boolean

-    stl_boolean -a <STL file A> -b <STL file B> [ -i ] [ -u ] [ -d ] [ -v <voxel size> ] <out file>
+    stl_boolean -a <STL file A> -b <STL file B> [ -i ] [ -u ] [ -d ] <out file>

-Performs a CSG boolean operation on STL files A and B. First, converts each STL file to sparse volume level sets using voxel size set by -v (defaults to .5), then performs the CSG operation and outputs a high resolution mesh with the result (mesh simplification is recommended, someone want to write stl_decimate?).
+Performs a CSG boolean operation on STL files A and B using BSP trees. -i will perform the intersection of A and B. -u will perform the union of A and B. -d will perform the difference of A and B.

 Future commands
 ---------------